 What is next

-- King County continues to work with project neighbors and the Barton community throughout design and construction
+- King County will continue to work with the community throughout design and construction.

-- Many opportunities to be involved in this project are still to come, beginning in early 2011, when the State Environmental Policy Act (SEPA) review of the recommended proposal will begin with a threshold determination and formal comment period.
+- Many opportunities to be involved in this project are still to come.
+In early 2011, the State Environmental Policy Review Act (SEPA) of the recommended proposal will begin with a threshold determination and formal comment period.

-- Construction may take up to 2 years and is expected to begin no later than December 2013.
+- Construction of the new system, expected to take up to two years, is expected to begin by December 2013.

-Community members provided King County with a robust level of input during the alternatives evaluation process, attending meetings, contacting staff, taking online surveys, and mailing in comment forms.
+Community members provided King County with input during the alternatives evaluation process at meetings, by email and mail, and by phone.